Nonparametric Modern Hopfield Models: Nonparametric Modern Hopfield Models

-\begin{remark}[Time Complexity of Modern Hopfield Models and Attention Mechanism] The time complexity of modern Hopfield models and Hopfield layers is given by: \begin{itemize} \item Time complexity of modern Hopfield model: $\calO(Md^2)$ \item When used as cross-attention (Hopfield layer) with length-$L$ (query) and length-$M$ (memory) input sequences: $\calO(LMd^2)$ \item When used as self-attention with length-$L$ input sequence (set $M=L$): $\calO(n^2d^2)$ \end{itemize} Our efficient modern Hopfield models achieve high efficiency through two means: a sparse-structured mask and various choices of the kernel $\Phi$.
+\begin{remark}[Time Complexity of Modern Hopfield Models and Attention Mechanism] The time complexity of modern Hopfield models and Hopfield layers is given by: \begin{itemize} \item Time complexity of modern Hopfield model: $\calO(Md^2)$. \item When used as cross-attention (Hopfield layer) with length-$L$ (query) and length-$M$ (memory) input sequences: $\calO(LMd^2)$. \item When used as self-attention with length-$L$ input sequence (set $M=L$): $\calO(n^2d^2)$. \end{itemize} Our efficient modern Hopfield models achieve high efficiency through two means: a sparse-structured mask and various choices of the kernel $\Phi$.
 The sparse-structured mask, with a support set size of $k \leq M$, reduces the complexity from $\mathcal{O}(Md^2)$ to $\mathcal{O}(kd^2)$.
-Additionally, different choices of kernel, such as the linear kernel and positive random kernel discussed in \cref{sec:Hopfield_family}, lead to efficient implementations. \end{remark}
+Additionally, different choices of kernel, such as the linear kernel and positive random kernel in \cref{sec:Hopfield_family}, lead to efficient implementations. \end{remark} Numerically, we verify their performance in \cref{sec:exp_mem_ret,sec:exp_MIL,sec:exp_MIL_real,sec:exp_TS} and efficiency in \cref{sec:exp_comp_eff} (e.g., duration time in \cref{fig:duration} and Floating point operations in \cref{fig:flops}.)